What Is Financial Spread Betting Leverage and Margin?

 Spread betting without leverage

-In spread betting, it is possible to trade without leverage to further eliminate the risk of losing money.
+In financial spread betting, it is possible to trade without leverage to further eliminate the risk of losing money, although this approach limits profitability in forex, stock indices, and other asset classes.

 In this case, a margin requirement is not necessary since your total cash balance will act as risk capital.